 - Chvostek’s and Trousseau’s sign

-For a patient with unexplained hypocalcemia, following labs are useful:
+For a patient with unexplained hypocalcemia, the following laboratory tests can be helpful:

 - 1,25 OH vitamin D

 Laboratory tests such as those noted above can uncover the most common and relevant causes of hypocalcemia (see table below).

 |Diagnosis||Phosphate||PTH||25 OH Vitamin D||1,25 OH Vitamin D||Other Tests|

 |Vitamin D deficiency||↓||↑||↓||↔||Increase in alkaline phosphatase levels with decreased urine calcium|

 |Hypoparathyroidism||↑||↓||↔||↓||Increase in urine calcium levels|